Skip to content

 Solution to Exercise 1

-From the worked example, the price vector and payoff matrix are:
+With the price vector and payoff matrix of the worked example,

 Initial cost: